geco-bern/esds_book/README.md

 ## Formatting

+- Strictly follow [Markdown syntax](https://www.markdownguide.org/basic-syntax/) (no html!).
+- Apply a sensible hierarchy of sections.
+Feel free to revise what we initially had.
+- Use cross-references to point to figures, sections, etc. See [here](https://bookdown.org/yihui/bookdown/cross-references.html).
 - Avoid manual numbering of sections (numbers are automatically rendered).
 - Avoid horizontal lines (`---`)
 - Please follow naming conventions as defined in `01-primers` (see below).
 It would be optimal if you could follow the [tidyverse style guide](https://style.tidyverse.org/)